fmalina/revisions-blocl/activism/wiredforculture.md

 group, the worse off you and your family might be.

 This leaves people in a quandary.
-If you have to share your resources, and you really can’t get away with cheating, or at least not very often, there is very little incentive to get up off the ground and do much.
+If you have to share your resources, and you really can't get away with cheating, or at least not very often, there is very little incentive to get up off the ground and do much.
 In the modern world, we might recognize this problem in the controversy surrounding public benefits.